740 Eighth Avenue: Design and features

-Stalling of construction
+Construction history

+Initial proposals and construction work

+The site of 740 Eighth Avenue has had several development proposals, including a moderately tall glass tower, and a slim, cylindrical supertall tower, both in the 2010s.
+The cylindrical tower was a concept named 265 West 45th Street and would have risen 1,312 feet (400 m) had it been built.

+The site underwent excavation starting in 2022, while foundation work commenced by 2023.
+Full-color renderings of The Torch were revealed in March 2024 by Extell.

+Construction stalls

 Construction stalled in March 2024, and the New York City Department of Buildings confirmed no activity at the site during inspections in May 2024.
 While no official stop-work orders have been issued, the site faced legal and logistical issues, including lawsuits over unsafe conditions and unpaid services owed to subcontractors.
 The project has also been embroiled in financial disputes, with Extell and its contractors reportedly owing over $2 million to Bronx-based CFS Steel Company for unpaid services.
 Despite the challenges, the foundation had been completed, and diagonal beams buttressed the retaining walls in preparation for resumed activity.

 Residents and businesses near the site, including the Playwright Celtic Pub, welcomed the pause in construction, citing relief from excessive noise and disruption.
 However, the incomplete state of the project continued to negatively impact the area's economy.